Corionis/ELS/README.md

 ## Features

+ **Note:** This is a work in progress.
+These are the planned features.
+Until this notice is removed there is no guarantee what works or has been completed, or even what *will be completed*.

+ * New ELS Navigator, a powerful cross-platform desktop application, new in 4.0.0.
+   * Navigator Browser tab shows publisher and subscriber collections and local storage.
+   * Works with local or remote subscriber.
+   * Optional automatic hint creation based on actions.
+   * Various purpose-built tools for curating a media collection.
+   * Tools may be combined into jobs.
+     * Creation of Linux or Windows scripts to execute jobs.
+Useful for Linux cron jobs or Windows Task Scheduler tasks.
+   * Navigator Backup tab is for creation of ELS back-up tools that may be combined into jobs.
+   * Navigator Libraries tab is used for editing of publisher, subscriber, and hint management JSON files.
+   * External tools supported.
+   * Very secure, all communication is encrypted.
+   * Fully internationalized - translations requested.
+   * Embedded JRE.
+   * Windows installer.
+   * Built-in update tool.

  * New ELS Hint Status Tracker to coordinate local hint status, new in 3.1.0.
  * New ELS Hint Status Server to corrdinate remote hint status, new in 3.1.0.
  * New ELS Hints to coordinate manual changes, new in 3.0.0.